-The £456billion engineering industry is more varied, exciting and innovative than ever before.
-Discover what your career in the sector could look like…
+The £486billion engineering industry is more varied, exciting and innovative than ever before.
+Discover what your career could look like…

 As an engineer, you could be working on innovative technology that helps to shape the world around us - from the buildings we enter and the bridges we cross, to the clothes we wear and the technology that saves our lives.
 Indeed, engineering jobs are as diverse as the workforce that fills them.

-For example, Elon Musk, one of the world's most well-known engineers, is currently working on a number of exhilarating projects ranging from self-driving cars to renewable energy and space travel.
-Engineers have even changed the face of fashion, by creating materials such as Gore-Tex and Lycra.
+For example, Elon Musk, one of the world's most well-known engineers, is currently working on a number of exciting projects ranging from self-driving cars to renewable energy and space travel.
+Engineers have even changed the clothing industry, by creating materials such as Gore-Tex and Lycra.

 Digital security engineer